This topic covers important configuration details and best practices to employ while using the Optimizely Feature

 Attribute fields and user IDs are always sent to Optimizely’s backend through impression and conversion events.
 It is up to you to responsibly handle fields (for example, email addresses) that may contain personally identifiable information (PII).
 Many customers use standard hash functions to obfuscate PII.

 Build custom integrations with Full Stack using a notification listener.
 Use notification listeners to programmatically observe and act on various events that occur within the SDK and enable integrations by passing data to external services.

 Here are a few examples:

-- Send data to an analytics services and report that user_123 was assigned to variation A.
+- Send data to an analytics service and report that user_123 was assigned to variation A.

 - Send alerts to data monitoring tools like New Relic and Datadog with SDK events to better visualize and understand how A/B tests can affect service-level metrics.

 - Pass all events to an external data tier, like a data warehouse, for additional processing and to leverage business intelligence tools.